JaySandoz/ProductDescriptions/Product Descriptions/CBDistillery - Sleep CBD Gummies w Melatonin.md

 # CBDistillery - Sleep CBD Gummies w/ Melatonin
 Looking for a natural way to get a restful night's sleep?
 Look no further than CBDistillery's Sleep CBD Gummies w/ Melatonin!
 Our delicious gummies are made with broad-spectrum CBD and melatonin, a natural sleep aid, to help you relax and drift off into a deep, restful sleep.
 ## Description
-CBDistillery's Sleep CBD Gummies w/ Melatonin are the perfect combination of natural ingredients and CBD to help you get a restful night's sleep.
-Our gummies are made with broad-spectrum CBD, which contains all of the beneficial compounds found in the hemp plant, including cannabinoids, terpenes, and flavonoids, without the presence of THC.
-We also add melatonin, a natural sleep aid, to help you relax and drift off into a deep, restful sleep.
-Our Sleep CBD Gummies are non-habit forming and offer a convenient way to get your daily dose of CBD.
+🌛Are you dreaming of a good night's sleep?
+Make those dreams a reality with CBDistillery's Sleep CBD Gummies with Melatonin! 💤🌠

+Crafted with care by our botanical virtuosos, each gummy is like a lullaby for your taste buds, offering a premeasured 30mg serving of naturally occurring, hemp-derived CBD.
+We're putting the "beauty" back in "beauty sleep".
+No mixing, no measuring, just munch and marvel at your newfound relaxation.🍬😌

+Our gummies aren't just a delicious treat; they're your secret weapon for tranquility on-the-go.
+With their handy size and travel-friendly packaging, these tropical fruit-flavored gems are always ready to help you unwind, whether you're road tripping or just escaping the everyday hustle and bustle.🏖️🚗

+What's that you ask?
+Are these just another broad-spectrum CBD product?
+No, siree!
+Our gummies bring you all the goodness of active, hemp-derived cannabinoids including cannabidiol, omega oils, plant terpenes, without any THC gate-crashers*.
+Together, these compounds team up with your Endocannabinoid System (ECS) to create the "Entourage Effect", a synergy so harmonious, it puts boy bands to shame.🎶🕺

+Don't just take our word for it.
+In a 2019 CBDistillery customer survey, a majority said our CBD made them feel like they're floating on a calm sea; their minds as peaceful as a serene garden; their sleep as deep as a tranquil lake; and their post-workout recovery as smooth as a gentle breeze.🧘‍♀️🌾🌙🍃

+Ready to kiss those restless nights goodbye?
+Take a CBDistillery Sleep Gummy, and let the sandman do the rest!
+Goodnight, sleep tight, and don't let the bed bugs bite! 🌜🛌

+*Note: THC gate-crashers are strictly not invited to this slumber party.
+We're here to provide serene dreams, not unexpected frights.
 ## Ingredients
 Our Sleep CBD Gummies are made with all-natural ingredients, including broad-spectrum CBD, melatonin, and natural flavors.
-Each gummy contains 10mg of CBD and 0.5mg of melatonin.
+Each gummy contains 30mg of CBD and 2mg of melatonin.
 Our broad-spectrum CBD is sourced from hemp grown in the USA and is third-party tested for purity and potency.
+Each bottle contains: Tapioca syrup, cane sugar, pectin, citric acid, sodium citrate, malic acid, natural flavorings, and fruit juice.
 ## How to Use
 Our Sleep CBD Gummies are easy to use.
 Just take one gummy before bedtime to help you relax and drift off into a deep, restful sleep.
 You can also take them during the day to help manage stress and anxiety.
 ## Lab Results, Certifications, and Quality Assurance
 At CBDistillery, we take pride in providing our customers with high-quality products.
 All of our products are third-party tested for purity and potency and are made with hemp grown in the USA.
-For more information on our lab results, certifications, and quality assurance measures, please visit our website [here](www.cbdistillery.com/lab-results).
+[View lab results here](https://www.thecbdistillery.com/product/30mg-broad-spectrum-cbd-sleep-gummies-30-count/#view-lab-results).
 ## Benefits
 Our Sleep CBD Gummies offer a variety of benefits, including:
 - Anxiety relief